radicamc/supreme-spoon/README.md

     cd supreme_spoon
     python setup.py install

-Note that **supreme-SPOON** is currently compatible with v1.8.5 of the official JWST DMS.
+Note that **supreme-SPOON** is currently compatible with python 3.10.4 and v1.8.5 of the official JWST DMS.
 If you wish to run a different version of jwst, certain functionalities of **supreme-SPOON** may not work.

 ## Usage Instructions